CripterHack/smart-git-commit/README.md

   --ollama-model OLLAMA_MODEL
-                        Model to use for Ollama (will prompt if not specified) --no-ai               Disable AI-powered analysis
+                        Model to use for Ollama (will prompt if not specified) --no-ai               Disable AI-powered analysis --timeout TIMEOUT     Timeout in seconds for HTTP requests (default: 10)
 ```

 ## Example Commit